 Networking Setup:

 Switches: UniFi PoE Switch 24, 2x UniFi Flex Minis.
-A couple months ago, I bought the PoE Switch 24 because I was outgrowing the 8 port switch on the UDM SE, and needed PoE to go with it.
-The PoE Switch 24 seemed like the best switch for the price, but wasn’t too much for my needs.
-The 41W PoE output is…measly, but I only need 31W at max.
-Yes, it’s all gigabit, but gigabit is still crazy fast (most servers won’t even let you pull >1G anyway) - and going to 2.5G is above my price range.
-I move a lot of internet traffic, but hardly any inter-LAN traffic.
-Everything is backhauled via Ethernet from the UDM SE to the Switch 24.
+In 2025, I bought the PoE Switch 24 because I was outgrowing the 8 port switch on the UDM SE, and needed PoE to go with it.
+The PoE Switch 24 seemed like the best switch for the price and wasn’t overkill for my needs.
+While the 41W PoE output is measly, the UDM SE can dish out another 180 W, so I’m not too constrained by it.
+Yes, the switch is gigabit, but most of my gear is gigabit only and I move a lot of internet traffic in comparison to LAN-only traffic.

-The 2x UniFi Flex Minis are PoE powered, and go to my desk (which has my computer on it + whatever else I need to plug in on occasion), and to the media center, which hooks into my Switch 1, Switch 2, and Wii (yes, Wii).
-And an Apple TV that should’ve had Ethernet on it but I was cheap and bought the non-Ethernet one.
-Whatever.
+The 2x UniFi Flex Minis are PoE powered, and go to my desk (which has my computer on it + whatever else I need to plug into it), and to the media center, which hooks into my Switch 1, Switch 2, the Wii (yes, Wii), and an Apple TV that really should’ve had Ethernet but I was cheap and bought the non-Ethernet one, I still regret it to this day, whatever.

 Subnets & IPs: I have three subnets on my network - the main LAN which is 10.0.0.0/16, the IoT LAN on 10.2.0.0/24, and the untrusted LAN on 10.0.3.0/24.
 The three LANs cannot talk to each other (although mDNS is allowed from main -> IoT so casting doesn’t break).